-37 applications for new build development were granted with a Sustainable Code Level 3 condition in 2011/12.
+51 applications for new build development were granted with a Sustainable Code Level 3 condition in 2012/13.

-From discussions with Development Management a number of smaller development schemes (one and two dwellings) have encountered difficulties with meeting the requirements of Code Level 3.
+The viability of sites to achieve the requirements in the Code continue to be a problem especially as from the 1st April 2013 the Adopted Core Strategy requires new development to achieve at Least Code level 4.
+There are ongoing discussions with Development Management about the requirement for Code level 4 for larger scale schemes that are classed as 'strategic' and the Council is aware that smaller development schemes (one and two dwellings) still encounter difficulties with meeting the requirements of Code Level 3.
 As a generality, smaller development proposals tend to be built by builders that are either unaware or unwilling to meet the requirements of the Code.
-In some cases ecological surveys have not been undertaken prior to the commencement of development and as such, once valuable 'points' have been lost, it is often impossible to regain the necessary number of points that are needed to meet Code Level 3.
-Larger scale development schemes tend to have more scope and opportunities to meet the requirements of Code Level 3 as the plot sizes are larger.
-The Council is considering addressing this important issue is through the production of publicity surrounding the requirements of the Code for Sustainable Homes.
-Further quidance would be made available on how developers, who are unable to meet the standards of Policy CP5, could make a financial contribution to achieve commensurate energy and water savings elsewhere in the District in accordance with paragraph 3.51 of the Adopted Core Strategy.
+In some cases ecological surveys have not been undertaken prior to the commencement of development and as such, once valuable 'points' have been lost, it is often impossible to regain the necessary number of points that are needed to meet Code.
+Larger scale development schemes tend to have more scope and opportunities to meet the requirements of Code Level 4 as the plot sizes are larger.